 "Go gold" – Use the simplest, most universal solution to a given problem.

-Flag flown by The Delta Coalition, during two separate, unsuccessful invasions by foreign powers: first by the Voran Empire in 256 DC, then by The Anclevan Empire in 303 DC.
+Flag flown by The Delta Coalition, a group of city-states situated in The Caravan Delta, during two separate, unsuccessful wars of conquest waged by foreign powers: first by the Voran Empire in 256 DC, then by The Anclevan Empire in 303 DC.

 Famous naval battle between two Coalition flagships, The Henrietta (left) and Siren's Wail (right), immediately following the rout of Anclevan forces at The Battle of Cape Cobalt.